phytec/kivy-demo/doc/tutorials/installation.rst

 Serial connection
 *****************

-If you want to connect to the target (the board) you can do that via the serial connection.
+If you want to connect to the target you can do that via the serial connection.
 First check that your computer is link to the board via the serial connector (X1: USB debug).

-Then install tio with the following command if it's not already present on you computer:
+If it's not present on you computer, install :code:`tio` with the following command :

 .. code-block:: bash